osmosis-labs/docs/docs/overview/integrate/frontend.md

 ## Swap Page

-Although any asset in a liquidity pool can be traded when a user specifies the pool, an asset will only be listed on the Swap page if it is has a pool cointaining liquidity of USD $10,000.
+Although any asset in a liquidity pool can be traded when a user specifies the pool, an asset will only be listed on the Swap page if it is has a pool containing liquidity of USD $10,000.